Only Authentic and Unique Japanese Experiences.

 Kouta is also deeply connected to everyday life.
 Its lyrics often scenes from Edo streets, festivals, love affairs, snow-filled evenings, or moonlit nights, moments that feel ordinary, yet become poetic when noticed closely.
 This closeness to real life made Kouta especially beloved among townspeople, artists, and connoisseurs of refined taste.

 In the heart of Tokyo, just steps from Shinjuku, lies the quietly elevated district of Kagurazaka, a historic neighborhood once known as a hanamachi during the Edo period.
-The area flourished with renowned ryōtei establishments that welcomed distinguished guests, and the traditions of geisha culture continue to be preserved here even today.
+The area flourished with renowned ryōtei establishments that welcomed distinguished guests, and the traditions of geisha culture continue to be preserved through performing Kouta here even today.

 Tucked behind its charming stone alleys stand a collection of Shōwa-era buildings, originally built as dormitories for the apprentice carpenters of master architect Hiroshi Takahashi.
 Within this historic setting, Terakoya has become a cultural hub where local artisans and masters have taught traditional Japanese crafts for over seven years, under the warm leadership of Mr. Sasaki, known affectionately as Mimio-san.